Joint Seat Allocation Authority 2024

 ICT-IOC Bhubaneswar is presently operating from its campus at IIT Kharagpur Extension Center, Gajpati Nagar.
 All classes and undergraduate labs are being held at this campus.
 Additionally, the sophisticated instruments are installed at two locations i.e. at IIT KGP Extension Centre and at OURT (CET then) Bhubaneswar campus.
 At present the campus provides a computer center, central library, Wi-Fi-enabled classrooms, classrooms having audio-visual aid, well-equipped laboratories, sports facilities, and a video conferencing facility.

 The Institute has its hostel in Khosla Hostel near the academic premises of ICT-IOC.
 Khosla Hostel has complete facilities to fulfill the academic and personal potentials of students with a conducive environment to live and learn.
 There are 4-seater rooms available in the hostel with all the essential facilities.
-Hostel fees: - 45,000/- INR and Mess fees: - At actuals.
-Institute has its own bus arrangement for students to travel from the hostel to the academic premises.
+The institute has its own bus arrangement for students to travel from the hostel to the academic premises.

-Please visit the following link for geotagged photos:
+Please visit the following link for Instrumentation Facilities:

 Student Life at Institute